 The time has come to replace IBM Content Manager.
-And you need to do it before it goes out of support on September 30.
+It's already out of support.

 The only problem is: you don’t know where to start.